alfateam/orange-orm/README.md

 </details>

 <details id="default-values"><summary><strong>Default values</strong></summary>
-Utilizing default values can be especially useful for automatically populating these fields when the underlying database doesn't offer native support for default value generation.
+<p>Utilizing default values can be especially useful for automatically populating these fields when the underlying database doesn't offer native support for default value generation.

-In the provided code, the id column's default value is set to a UUID generated by crypto.randomUUID(), and the isActive column's default is set to true.
+In the provided code, the id column's default value is set to a UUID generated by crypto.randomUUID(), and the isActive column's default is set to true.</p>

 ```javascript
 import rdb from 'rdb';